vd Brink Home Automations

 See all possible configuration parameters at https://github.com/NemesisRE/kiosk-mode

-To hide the top bar, only define hide_header: true is enough.
+To hide the top bar, it is enough to define hide_header: true.

 # Sourcecode by vdbrink.github.io